 “Your master is back there,” Touko said to the dog padding along at her side.
 She pointed into the gloomy forest.
 The gray-furred dog, Kanata, planted two legs out in front of him and indulged in a nice long stretch.
 A passing breeze made his ear twitch.

-The village was higher up, clinging to a steep mountain slope, so the area around it was exceptionally hilly.
+The village was built higher up, clinging to a steep mountain slope, so the area around it was exceptionally hilly.
 Those hills served as a sort of protective fence for the village.
 A wide variety of plants grew wild in the hills as well.
 The villagers used one of the most common trees to make paper.

 The outskirts of the village were at the base of a large hill.
 Beyond that boundary line was the forest, where the dog’s fallen master lay dead.
 He’d saved Touko from the Fire Fiend, even though he’d had no reason to.
 He didn’t know her at all.